AbdullahKhetran/todo-app-drizzle/README.md

-This is an attempt at learning Drizzle ORM and Vercel Postgres by creating an Todo app,
+This is an attempt at learning Drizzle ORM and Vercel Postgres by creating an Todo app

+The project is [deployed](https://todo-app-eight-black.vercel.app/) using vercel

 Tutorials from youtube has been followed